KindleModding/kindlemodding.github.io/jailbreaking/WinterBreak/index.md

 > <br/>
 > RIP the original deadlines

-{: .warning}
-Winterbreak/Mesquito does NOT work on firmware `5.18.1` and beyond.

 ## Prerequisites
 - You will need a PC
 - Your Kindle must be registered